-Indian cricket were in a state of woes in the late 1950s, having gone through a stretch of seven Tests with six different captains.
+Indian cricket were in a state of woes in the late 1950s, having gone through a stretch of 7 Tests under 6 different captains.
 They were 0-3 down in the series in England, and everyone had anticipated a whitewash.
 To add to their woes, their mainstay Vijay Manjrekar was injured just before the fourth Test at Old Trafford, and the 20-year old Abbas Ali Baig was drafted in from Oxford University to make his Test debut.

 Once considered a child prodigy, Baig had made his First-Class debut at an age of 15.
 He had made a name playing for Hyderabad, and had been studying at Oxford University.
 Earlier that season he had gone past Derrick de Saram’s 283 (208 and 75) to score 308 (221 not out and —87) against Free Foresters — an Oxford record that still stands.